syncfusion-content/typescript-docs/TypeScript/SunburstChart/Public-Methods-and-Events.md

 ### dataLabelRendering

-Fires before rendering the datalabel, you can use **dataLabelRendering**event.
+Fires before rendering the data label, you can use **dataLabelRendering**event.

 #### Example